The truth about petrolatum

 Is there an environmental impact?

 Petrolatum comes from crude oil, and as such is not a renewable resource.
 Of course, the volume of the ingredients in one jar of petroleum jelly or a bottle of body moisturizer doesn’t come close to that used to fuel cars or run factories.
-Still, Health Canada is currently investigating the environmental impact of petrolatum in cosmetics.
+Still, Health Canada is still investigating the environmental impact of petrolatum in cosmetics.

 Concern for our planet and its resources is another reason why some companies are using oils from coconuts, sunflowers and olives in the formulation of their products.
 But these oils have an environmental footprint, too: They come from farmland, potentially displacing food crops.